-Stripling, who holds a global reputation as an outstanding musician and performer, was selected by Conductor John Williams of the Boston Pops Orchestra as the featured soloist on the PBS television special Evening at Pops.
-From Broadway and Basin Street to the Ginza and London's West End, Stripling's burnished sound has entertained millions.
+With a contagious smile and captivating charm, trumpet virtuoso, Byron Stripling, has ignited audiences internationally.
+Selected by conductor John Williams of the Boston Pops Orchestra, as featured soloist on the PBS television special, Evening at Pops, Stripling enjoys a global reputation.
+From Broadway and Basin Street to the Ginza and London's West End, his burnished sound has electrified millions.

-An accomplished actor and singer, Stripling has performed in Broadway musicals, television shows and films, including a critically acclaimed virtuoso trumpet and comedic performance in the 42nd Street production of From Second Avenue to Broadway.
+An accomplished actor and singer, Stripling was chosen, following a world wide search, to star in the lead role of the Broadway bound musical, Satchmo.
+Many will remember his featured cameo performance in the television movie, The Young Indiana Jones Chronicles, and his critically acclaimed virtuoso trumpet and riotous comedic performance in the 42nd Street production of From Second Avenue to Broadway.

 Television viewers have enjoyed his work as featured soloist on the worldwide telecast of The Grammy Awards.
 Millions have heard his trumpet and voice on television commercials, TV theme songs including 20/20, CNN, and soundtracks of favorite movies.